iFR-ACSO/casos/README.md

 creates a `l × 1` vector of all monomials in the polynomial `p`; where `l` is the total number of monomials in `p`.

 #### Polynomials with symbolic coefficients
 Unlike indeterminate variables, symbolic variables can be decision variables of an optimization problem.
-The following syntax creates polynomials which have symbolic variables and as coefficients.
+The following syntax creates polynomials which have symbolic variables as coefficients.
+In all of the following syntaxes, the first argument corresponds to the display name (resp., prefix) for the symbolic coeffcients.
+See [Casadi's `SX` symbolics](https://web.casadi.org/docs/#the-sx-symbolics) for details.

 ```
 casos.PS.sym('c',w)